Saw Mill Run Boulevard - State Route 51

 It was a further three years before the Parkway West, Fort Pitt Tunnels and Fort Pitt Bridge were all linked together with Saw Mill Run Boulevard.
 Never-the-less, the twenty-eight year Saw Mill Run Boulevard and West End Expressway projects were instrumental components in modernizing the road network of the South Hills to meet the transportation needs of the future.
 Their completion meant that, transportation-wise, Pittsburgh had truly entered the twentieth century.

 After sixty years of service, Saw Mill Run Boulevard began to see improvements made during the 1990s and 2000s.
 In the early 1990s median barriers were installed from Whited Street north to the Parkway West interchange.
 In 1998 work began on a new traffic design where Saw Mill Run meets West Liberty Avenue and the Liberty Tunnels.

 The heavily-traveled interchange, which handles over 100,000 vehicles per day, had been a bottleneck for years.
 Plans were in place in 1957 for a design change, but they were never put into action.
 Finally, in 1999, the new interchange was completed and has been hailed as a major improvement by almost everyone who lives in the South Hills.

 Construction of a new traffic design pattern at the equally-crowded Northern Terminus of Saw Mill Run Boulevard, approaching Carson Street and the West End Bridge, began in the mid-2000s.
 An additional lane was added to the highway and the hillside was stabilized.

 The intersection at the West End Circle was redesigned, with the construction of a third tunnel to allow a more coordinated traffic flow.
 The project was completed in 2010.
-The new interchange was welcomed by motorists as a major improvement.
+The new interchange was welcomed by motorists as another major improvement.

 Photos of Locations Along Saw Mill Run Boulevard